adctl/adctl/README.md

 In my feature plan:
 - Add more cross-promoutin Ads;
-- Add Google Play authorization;
+- Add Google Play authorization from VoltAir (https://github.com/google/VoltAir);
-- Add Google Play Achievements;
+- Add Google Play Achievements from VoltAir (https://github.com/google/VoltAir);
 - Add support StartAd.mobi on iOS.

 Library give you C++ and QML interfaces for using.